Rubix982/Findex/README.md

   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 A list of commonly used resources that I find helpful are listed in the acknowledgements.

+This Django :heart: ReactJS template has been made using [*vintasoftware/django-react-boilerplate*](https://github.com/vintasoftware/django-react-boilerplate).

+This `README.md` template has been copied and modified from [*othneildrew/Best-README-Template*](https://github.com/othneildrew/Best-README-Template/blob/master/README.md).

 ### Built With